osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_PersistedGrant.md

 ## `Remove persisted grants`

-Remove Authorization Code Persisted Grants
+Remove authorization code persisted grants
-            for the User with the specified User Id in the Tenant.
+            for the user with the specified User Id in the tenant.

 ### Request